Oxford Community Schools logoPutting Students at the Center

 PC: Oxford Community Schools

 Flexibility and the freedom to choose their learning path are two main reasons OSEC students enroll in the program.
 Some even graduate early.
-Students like that they can work at their own pace while testing the waters of a college level education.
+Students like that they can work at their own pace while testing the waters of a college-level education.
 When asked about the support they receive, students mentioned they “interact with the counselor more often because they can stop in the office or schedule appointments whenever they want to.”
 They also state they are in constant communication with their mentor because they are online.

 Every OSEC student completes a senior capstone course during their 5th year.
 This class revolves around a community service project that they develop and run throughout the year.
-At the end of the year, there is a gala walk where students share their projects with each other, the school, and community.
+At the end of the year, there is a gala walk where students share their projects with each other, the school, and the community.
 One very successful senior project was Oxford Gives Back Spring Cleanup.
 The OSEC student organized and ran a yard cleanup event for those in need (e.g., the elderly, disabled, etc.).
 This included getting the word out, signing up yards to be cleaned, registering volunteers (all 800 of them!), and promoting the event.
 The event provided a great opportunity for the students, the school district, and the community to connect.
 Another senior organized a car show to raise money for ALS.

 Because of the vast number of choices high school students have in their learning, the role of the counselor is extremely important.
 In their student-centered learning model, every student has an EDP.
 The counselor assists students in scheduling courses that align with their EDP goals.
 This makes scheduling courses longer, but the benefits of this process outweigh the costs.